meganlavengood/musi216/docs/_posts/2023-02-09-chord-symbols:-extensions-and-alterations.md

 ## Notes

-Bring laptops to the next class
+Bring laptops to the next class.
+Submit